-The sun is the most abundant source of energy in the world.
-It's free, renewable and clean, making it an ideal fuel to use for heating homes, powering cars and generating electricity.
 We've used solar energy for thousands of years in one form or another: from Greek mythology's Helios driving his chariot across the sky with a fiery whip on his back, to today's solar panels integrated into millions of rooftops around the world.
 But despite its vast potential, solar isn't always considered mainstream when talking about our future sources of power.
-Despite this, solar energy is becoming increasingly popular as we learn more about its benefits.

 What is Solar Energy?

-Solar panels use photovoltaic cells that convert sunlight into direct current electricity through a process called "photoelectric effect."
 These cells consist of two layers: an upper layer made from silicon or another semiconductor material; and a lower layer with intrinsic defects called p-n junctions (p stands for positive charge while n stands for negative charge).
-When photons hit these materials they knock electrons loose from their orbitals causing them to flow freely through conductive pathways within the cell structure--creating electricity!

 Who's using it and why?

 The cost of installing solar panels has decreased dramatically over the past few years, making it easier for homeowners to afford them and saving them thousands of dollars each year on electricity bills!
-Solar energy is clean, renewable and sustainable, meaning that it will never run out!
+Plus, BC Hydro just announced new rebates becoming available for the installation of solar and battery storage together, making it even more affordable for homeowners and businesses.

-Solar energy doesn't just benefit homeowners; businesses are also seeing benefits from switching over to this renewable source of power as well.
 For example: Walmart stores across California have installed rooftop panels that generate enough electricity each year to power over 100 homes--and they're expecting even more savings as technology advances further into the future!

-The drawbacks & New solutions
+The drawbacks & new solutions

 Solar energy is typically stored in a battery for use at night or when it's cloudy.
 Unfortunately, the batteries that have been created so far are inefficient and can only capture a limited amount of energy throughout the period of sun exposure.